Maooookai/Billboard-Charts-Crawler/README.md

 ### Notice

-This is how script running looks like:
+This is what the script running looks like:

 ![Screenshot](images/screenshot.png)